ChangShiRaine/ChangShiRaine.github.io/_pages/about.md

 My current reseach are focusing on surgical robots.
 Check out our work on [da Vinci Surgical System](https://changshiraine.github.io/publications/)!
 My research goal is to build surgical robot systems that are robust, efficient and trustworthy enough to satisfy the demand of real surgery scenarios.
 Motivated by this goal, I am especially interested in the following topics:

 1. Closing the gap between simulation and reality for robots
-2. Safe and trustworthy robot control with human-in-the-loop system
+2. Robust and trustworthy robot control with human-in-the-loop systems
-3. Better sensor fusion: haptic, visiual, or even language
+3. Better sensor fusion: Haptic, vision, neural signals and so on
-4. Efficient human-robot and robot-robot collaboration
+4. Efficient multi-robot collaboration

 In my spare time, I enjoy playing tennis, piano and anime.